Mustargen for dogs is a chemotherapy drug used often in canine lymphoma.

 Another study looked at using the MOPP protocol along with lomustine (CCNU) to try to extend the length of remission after treating a dog with L-CHOP (a typical CHOP protocol plus L-asparaginase).
 All of the dogs in the study received 8 weeks of L-CHOP therapy, then half were switched over to MOPP and lomustine while the other half were switched to half-body radiation therapy and vincristine.
 Unfortunately, the remission duration and overall survival time were not different from a standard CHOP protocol.11

-The same scientific group performed a second study where lomustine and MOPP were added to the L-CHOP protocol starting at 6 weeks into treatment instead of 8 weeks.10 Results were compared with a historical group of treated with an L-CHOP protocol.
+The same scientific group performed a second study where lomustine and MOPP were added to the L-CHOP protocol starting at 6 weeks into treatment instead of 8 weeks.10 Results were compared with a historical group of dogs treated with an L-CHOP protocol.
 Median first complete remission duration for the treated dogs was 317 days, while the dogs who had only received L-CHOP had a median complete remission duration of 298 days.
-This protocol may show increased survival compared to L-CHOP alone, but additional work needs to be done.
+This protocol may show increased survival compared to L-CHOP alone, but additional work needs to be done to know for sure.

 Forty-one dogs with resistant lymphoma were treated with a modified MOPP protocol (MPP; vincristine was removed) administered on a 21-day cycle.9 The overall response rate to MPP was 34% for a median of 56 days, and 17% percent of the dogs had a complete response (median of 238 days).
 In general side effects were mild.
 These findings suggest that the removal of vincristine may have decreased the severity of toxicity.
-Further work is needed to look at the utility of this protocol.
+Further work is needed to look at how useful this protocol is.

 The MOMP chemotherapy protocol consists of mechlorethamine, vincristine, melphalan, and prednisone.